Sheep-y/Modnix/DESIGN_DOC.md

 Most early loadings are done through async functions, which are difficult to patch with Harmony.
 To keep things simple, Cinemabrain.OnEnable is chosen.
-The first call comes before first logo, and the second call is before the Hottest Year opening, roughly the same stage with PPML.
+The first call comes before first logo, when splash mods are loaded and the main menu patched for default mods.
+The second call is before the Hottest Year opening, again roughly same time as PPML, serving as a fallback for default mods.
 Subsequence calls are ignored.

 Also, Cinemachine may be updated less frequently than main assembly.